Buttermilk Cupcakes

 How To Make Buttermilk Cupcakes

-2. DRY INGREDIENTS: Whisk together the flour, baking powder, and baking soda.
-Set aside.
+2. Whisk the dry ingredients (flour, baking powder, and baking soda) and set aside.

-5. BAKE: Fill the cupcake liners 2/3 full.
-Bake 15 to 17 minutes, or until a toothpick comes out clean.
-Cool and top with your favorite frosting!
+6. Fill liners 2/3 full and bake for 15–17 minutes, or until a toothpick comes out clean.

 Helpful Tools